Connecting Personal Computers @ Lehigh

 If, during the school year, a student has a computer problem or question, assistance is available from the STAR Services Program.
 To obtain assistance a student simply needs to request help using the online request form on the STAR Web site, or visit the STAR Desk in room 181 of the Computing Center.

-Students and parents are encouraged to explore the STAR Web site for more information about the program.
+Students and parents are encouraged to explore the STARS Web site for more information about the program.
 The Web site contains a First-year Student FAQ with answers to many of the typical questions that freshmen and parents have asked in the past.
 If you have specific questions please feel free to contact us directly.